 With DIY, you are sure to save on installation charges.

-While some sauna rooms are too complex for DIY, there are simple to build sauna rooms as well.
+While some sauna rooms are too complex for DIY, there are simple to install sauna rooms as well.

 Consider, for instance, an infrared sauna room which you can install simply anywhere.